 According to Kamyshin, defense factories have started by increasing production of artillery and mortar shells because soldiers need them on the battlefield.

-“Ukrainian anti-tank complexes Stugna-P began to roll off production lines faster.
+“Ukrainian anti-tank systems Stugna-P began to roll off production lines faster.
 Increasing the production of tanks and armored vehicles will be the next priority; this will take three to six months,” the minister explained.

 Bloomberg writes that the largest arms manufacturers in Europe - the German concern Rheinmetall AG and the British BAE Systems Plc - are negotiating the creation of production facilities in Ukraine.
 Rheinmetall bought a 51% stake in a tank repair joint venture.